d2l-ai/d2l-en/chapter_preface/preface.md

 ### One Medium Combining Code, Math, and HTML

-For any computing technology to reach its full impact, it must well-understood, well-documented, and supported by mature, well-maintained tools.
+For any computing technology to reach its full impact, it must be well-understood, well-documented, and supported by mature, well-maintained tools.
 The key ideas should be clearly distilled, minimizing the onboarding time needing to bring new practitioners up to date.